 Consistent with providing world-class residential living options for students, the University of Connecticut built and manages housing for fraternities and sororities.
 Construction began in the summer of 2002 and students moved in for the fall of 2003.
 Twelve sororities and fraternities host 300 residents in Husky Village near the north entrance of campus.
 The houses are built in a beautiful townhouse style, with eight of the units holding 30 people each and the other four units holding 15 people each.
 Each house has a full kitchen, chapter office, common living room, central air, and a spiraling front staircase that leads up to two more floors of bedrooms and baths.
 Each chapter has decorated their housing unit to provide a unique and personalized décor.
 The lit outdoor volleyball and basketball courts provide for numerous hours of community recreational enjoyment.

 Questions?
-Contact the Husky Village Hall Director, Neo Thurston
+Contact the Husky Village Hall Director, Alex Perry

 Early Arrival Request

 Fraternity and sorority members may be eligible to move into their campus residence prior the official opening of residence halls to participate in official Greek Life activities (chapter/council retreat, officer training, recruitment prep, etc.).
 All requests must be submitted by the established deadline for consideration.
 Requests received after the deadline will not be accommodated.
 Per the Husky Village Contract, students that live in Husky Village are able to return to campus as early as Friday, August 17th at no additional charge.
 Husky Village residents do not need to submit an early arrival request.

 Submit Early Arrival Request (You must sign-in to Google using your UConn email address)